NiratheB/Vehicle-Localization-and-Tracking/Code/README.md

 		- run the timegraph.m file in the Computation Time folder
 		- A sample timer is present on Computation Time/Data/<estimator>.mat file
 	* Bound
-		- Calculate the average bounds from each estimator and model on precomputed data with bound.m
+		- Calculate the average bounds from each estimator and model on precomputed data with Bounds/bound.m
 	* Rate of change of Bound:
-		- See a plot of how bound changes with estimator and model using changebound.m
+		- See a plot of how bound changes with estimator and model using Bounds/changebound.m
+	* Accuracy
+		- See a box plot of RMSE(Root Mean Square Error) of the average estimation from true value with Accuracy/boxplot_all.m